Exabyte-io/documentation/docs/compute/hpl-benchmark.md

-# HPL Scalability Benchmark

-## Methodology
+# Methodology

-### HPL
+## HPL

 HPL is a software package that solves a (random) dense linear system in double precision (64 bits) arithmetic on distributed-memory computers.
 It can thus be regarded as a portable as well as freely available implementation of the High Performance Computing Linpack Benchmark.

 The algorithm used by HPL can be summarized by the following keywords: Two-dimensional block-cyclic data distribution - Right-looking variant of the LU factorization with row partial pivoting featuring multiple look-ahead depths - Recursive panel factorization with pivot search and column broadcast combined - Various virtual panel broadcast topologies - bandwidth reducing swap-broadcast algorithm - backward substitution with look-ahead of depth 1.

 The HPL package provides a testing and timing program to quantify the accuracy of the obtained solution as well as the time it took to compute it.
 The best performance achievable by this software depends on a large variety of factors.
-The following shows a smaple HPL.dat that we use for running HPL on 32 nodes on AWS.
+The following shows a sample HPL.dat used for running HPL on 32 nodes on Amazon Web Services (AWS).

 <details>
     <summary>**HPL.dat**</summary>